devofdisaster/embergard-card-bot/README.md

 # WHU Embergard Card Bot

 This is a Discord bot which allows users to quickly load up a preview of Warhammer Underworlds: Embergard cards.

+## Versions

+- The https://github.com/devofdisaster/embergard-card-bot/tree/main branch supports the latest edition of the Warhammer Underworlds game (Embergard at time of writing).
+- The https://github.com/devofdisaster/embergard-card-bot/tree/v1plus branch supports the first edition of the game, including the `v1+` community project, which contains various card rebalances and custom warbands.

 ## Shout-outs